 - Sticky note software

-- Paper and pen/pencil
+- Pen/pencil and paper

 #1) Microsoft Excel

-#2) Screen Capture And Annotator
+#2) Screen Capture and Annotation Software

 - Snagit